Fault-Tolerant Encoding of Logical Qudits in Spin Systems: Introduction

-Spin systems, which were proposed and demonstrated as one of the candidate embodiments in the early stages of quantum era\cite{vandersypen2001experimental, cory1997ensemble, chuang1998experimental}, can also provide a robust multi-level platform.
-Electron spins offer fast gate operations and inter-qubit interactions through various platforms, while nuclear spins are known to be one of the most stable quantum systems, and are promising candidates for fault-tolerant quantum memory.
-In recent years, vast investigations have been performed to exploit spin qudit systems as quantum memory, in both experimental\cite{lim2025demonstrating, yu2025schrodinger, yang2025minute} and theoretical\cite{gross2021designing, lim2023fault, omanakuttan2023multispin, omanakuttan2024fault, omanakuttan2023qudit, chiesa2020molecular, lockyer2021targeting, carretta2021perspective, lim2025designing} studies.
-This approach is not only limited in spins in solid-state systems\cite{fernandez2024navigating, takahashi2009coherent, liu2018qubit}, but can also be extended to encoding in angular-momentum space in trapped and laser-cooled atoms or molecules\cite{albert2020robust, jain2024absorption}, which can have higher total angular momentum\cite{boguslawski2023raman, yu2022magneto} than typical nuclear spin space.
+Spin systems, which were proposed and demonstrated as candidate embodiments in the early stages of the quantum computing era\cite{vandersypen2001experimental, cory1997ensemble, chuang1998experimental}, can also provide a robust multi-level platform.
+Electron spins offer fast gate operations and inter-qubit interactions across various platforms, while nuclear spins are known to be one of the most stable quantum systems, and are promising candidates for fault-tolerant quantum memory.
+In recent years, extensive investigations have been performed to exploit spin qudit systems as quantum memory, in both experimental\cite{lim2025demonstrating, yu2025schrodinger, yang2025minute} and theoretical\cite{gross2021designing, lim2023fault, omanakuttan2023multispin, omanakuttan2024fault, omanakuttan2023qudit, chiesa2020molecular, lockyer2021targeting, carretta2021perspective, lim2025designing} studies.
+This approach is not limited to spins in solid-state systems\cite{fernandez2024navigating, takahashi2009coherent, liu2018qubit}, but can also be extended to encodings in angular-momentum space in trapped and laser-cooled atoms or molecules\cite{albert2020robust, jain2024absorption}, which can have higher total angular momentum\cite{boguslawski2023raman, yu2022magneto} than typical nuclear spin systems, as well as to photonic platforms exploiting orbital angular momentum degrees of freedom\cite{yao2011orbital, kim2024qudit}.